collabnix/dockerlabs/for-mac/aws/README.md

-# Using Docker Stack Deploy to deploy Application on AWS CLuster using Docker for Mac
+# Deploying Kubernetes Cluster on AWS using Docker for Mac

 Pre-requisites: